truenas/documentation/content/Contributing/Documentation/Style.md

 ## Level 2
 ### Level 3
 ```
-On this website, the title of the article is designated as a level 1 heading.
+On this website, the article title is designated as a level 1 heading.
 The rest of the section content should be organized with level 2 and greater headings.
 This populates the article navigation sidebar with links to the different sections of your article.